Communication Skills – How to have effective communication.

 Listening is key to effective communication between management and staff.
 Indeed, listening is one of the skills that impact relationships in teams and with other businesses and customers.
 What’s more, top-down communication is often patronising and overbearing due to its linearity.

-Listening helps you to gather relevant facts with which you to make sound decisions.
-Even more, listening to staff complaints gives you insight on how to improve job performance and working environment.
+Listening helps you to gather relevant facts to make sound decisions.
+Furthermore, listening to staff complaints gives you insight on how to improve job performance and working environment.

 Roy T. Bennett: